Our office uses advanced technology and modern techniques to ensure the highest quality dental care with minimal discomfort.

 The American Academy of Pediatric Dentistry recommends…

-Great Hill Dental in Somerville understands the importance of your child’s visits to the dentist.
-We build a trusting relationship with both you and your child, and make sure each visit is as pleasant, interesting and fun for your child as possible.
+Great Hill Dental in Somerville understands the importance of your child’s visits to the dentist, and setting a routine for your child’s oral care.

 Your child’s primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth, 32 including wisdom teeth.

 As your child’s teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby’s tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by your dentist or other healthcare professional.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

 Preventing Tooth Decay/Regular Checkups